-If you notice any of the following signs of gum disease, see the doctor immediately:
+If you notice any of the following signs of gum disease, contact your dentist immediately:

 It is possible to have periodontal disease and have no warning signs.
-That is one reason why regular dental checkups and periodontal examinations are very important.
+That is one of the many reasons why regular dental checkups and periodontal examinations are very important.
 Treatment methods depend on the type of disease and how far the condition has progressed.

 Good oral hygiene at home is essential to keep periodontal disease from becoming more serious or recurring.
 You don't have to lose teeth to periodontal disease.
 Brush regularly, clean between your teeth, eat a balanced diet, and schedule regular dental visits for a lifetime of healthy smiles.